nickp60/riboSeed/readthedocs/REFERENCE.rst

 ``pyani`` makes it easy to perform average nucleotide identity computations.
-Their development team has some exciting updates in the works, so we will be working with the ``classify`` branch from GitHub.
+Their development team has some exciting updates in the works, so we will be working with the ``development`` branch from GitHub.

 ::

     git clone https://github.com/widdowquinn/pyani.git
     cd pyani
-    git checkout classify
+    git checkout development
     python setup.py install

 ``run_ANI.sh``: Helper Script Usage